FEATURED POEM 1

 an officer in this man’s army;

-only a voice in his head but echoed by
+a voice in his head, echoed by

 a chattering down slope, mockery